Starting the Home-Buying Process

 Before Making an Offer Visit the Property Multiple Times

 There’s nothing wrong with bidding on the first house that you see.
 However, plan to visit the property at least twice before submitting your offer.

-After the initial visit to the property with your Agent, go home, pray and sleep on it, then re-visit the neighborhood during the evenings.
+After the initial visit to the property, go home, pray and sleep on it, then re-visit the home during the weekends and evenings.
 Are the neighbors rowdy?
 Are the neighbor’s yards and homes kept up?
 Are people hanging out?

 Checking out the neighborhood when the majority of the residents are home can help you determine whether the area is a good fit for you and your family.
 Remember, once you sign the closing papers, there’s no turning back.

 Buying a house is a stressful and nerve-racking time, regardless if this is your first or tenth home.
 Unexpected problems will pop up, usually within 30 days of your purchase.
 Buying a house can sometimes be an unpredictable process, but the more you know about the process, the easier it is to avoid serious mistakes.

 What mistakes did you make when buying your home?